gravity-ui/uikit/src/components/PinInput/README.md

 import {PinInput} from '@gravity-ui/uikit';
 ```

 `PinInput` is a group of inputs to enter sequence of numeric or alphanumeric values quickly.
-The most common use case of the component
-is entering OTP or confirmation codes received via SMS, email or authenticator app.
+Its most common use case is entering OTP or confirmation codes received through text messages (SMS), emails, or authenticator apps.

-Each input collects one character at time.
-When value is accepted, focus is moved to the next input, until all fields are filled.
+Each input collects one character at a time.
+When a value is accepted, the focus is moved to the next input, until all fields are filled.

 ## Type

-By default, inputs accept only numeric values.
-To allow alphanumeric values set the `type` prop to `"alphanumeric"`:
+By default, the inputs only accept numeric values.
+To allow alphanumeric values, set the `type` property to `"alphanumeric"`:

 <!--LANDING_BLOCK
 <ExampleBlock